 The Agent ADD blacklist registration limit has been reached.
 If the agent attempts to register an ADD above the limit, the Controller will reject the attempt and add it to a blacklist.
-A total of 500 unregistered ADDs can be added in the blacklist queue and this notification indicates that you have reached the limit.
+A total of 500 unregistered ADDs can be added to the blacklist queue and this notification indicates that you have reached the limit.
 This is a per agent limit.

 Note: The Agent ADD blacklist limit notification is mostly a result of one or more Controller ADD limits being reached.
 Therefore, after any Controller ADD limit notification, it will take a while for the Agent ADD blacklist limit to be reached.
 This is because it holds the unregistered ADDs in its backlist queue until it reaches its 500 limit.